Alejocas17/crud_ts_react/README.md

 This command will start the server on port http://localhost:8000 and connect with the database

-## note that the data base must be on port 3306
+## note that the data base must be on port 3306 and it has to be named as 'db_carvajal' with the user root' and no password.